Right whale: Conservation

 Both the North Atlantic and North Pacific species are listed as a "species threatened with extinction which [is] or may be affected by trade" (Appendix I) by CITES, and as "endangered" by the IUCN Red List.
 In the United States, the National Marine Fisheries Service (NMFS), a subagency of the National Oceanic and Atmospheric Administration (NOAA) has classified all three species as "endangered" under the Endangered Species Act.
 Under the Marine Mammal Protection Act, they are listed as "depleted".

 The southern right whale is listed as "endangered" under the Australian Environment Protection and Biodiversity Conservation Act, as "nationally endangered" under the New Zealand Threat Classification System, as a "natural monument" by the Argentine National Congress, and as a "State Natural Monument" under the Brazilian National Endangered Species List.

-The US and Brazil added new protections for right whales in the 2000s to address the two primary hazards.
+The U.S. and Brazil added new protections for right whales in the 2000s to address the two primary hazards.
 While environmental campaigners were, as reported in 2001, pleased about the plan's positive effects, they attempted to force the US government to do more.
 In particular, they advocated 12 kn speed limits for ships within 40 km of US ports in times of high right whale presence.
 Citing concerns about excessive trade disruption, it did not institute greater protections.
 The Defenders of Wildlife, the Humane Society of the United States and the Ocean Conservancy sued the NMFS in September 2005 for "failing to protect the critically endangered North Atlantic Right Whale, which the agency acknowledges is 'the rarest of all large whale species' and which federal agencies are required to protect by both the Marine Mammal Protection Act and the Endangered Species Act", demanding emergency protection measures.

 The southern right whale, listed as "endangered" by CITES and "lower risk - conservation dependent" by the IUCN, is protected in the jurisdictional waters of all countries with known breeding populations (Argentina, Australia, Brazil, Chile, New Zealand, South Africa and Uruguay).
 In Brazil, a federal Environmental Protection Area encompassing some 1560 km2 and 130 km of coastline in Santa Catarina State was established in 2000 to protect the species' main breeding grounds in Brazil and promote whale watching.

 On February 6, 2006, NOAA proposed its Strategy to Reduce Ship Strikes to North Atlantic Right Whales.
 The proposal, opposed by some shipping interests, limited ship speeds during calving season.
 The proposal was made official when on December 8, 2008, NOAA issued a press release that included the following: